Fishing Report - Rivers and Lakes around Estes Park and RMNP

 Mary’s Lake and Lake Estes:

 Lake Estes is still fishing good with night crawlers off the bottom.
 Powerbait also taking a lot of fish at the Power Plant inlet.
 Mary’s Lake is fishing well with a Parachute Adams for small rainbows.
 Pheasant tail and egg fly working well at both lakes for fly fishermen.

 Rocky Mountain National Park:

-Moraine Park is fishing great on pink san juan worm trailed with a Mighty Mite Tan.
+Moraine Park is fishing good on pink San Juan worm trailed with a Mighty Mite Tan.
 Flow in Moraine 105 CFS.
-A little dry fly action on small parachute Adams.
+A little dry fly action on small Parachute Adams.
 Glacier Creek is very good on the lower sections with a on a small Parachute Adams.
-Subsurface action has been good on Pink San Juan worm and Quasimodo Pheasant Tail and Mighty Mite Tan in size 20.
+Subsurface action has been good on Pink San Juan worm and Quasimodo Pheasant Tail in size 20.